mickfuzz/phd4/chapters/2022-4-3-Methodology.md

 About RQs and RD1 and RD2 and their evolutions.

 Different stages of revisiting.
 Examine journal and other writings and presentations for strands of thinking.
-For example the alternation of abstract and concrete as a suggested learning journey, explored in my journal .
-However this seems to be explored in research on semantic waves with studies of more breadth so it did not seem a good idea to follow that thread in my thesis.
-There was something about the formalisation of this process into graph form which put me off.

-Instead the community elements

 Part of this early writing up process is to revise research questions.
 To so this I've used a Kanban software allowing rapid revision and repositioning of questions and concepts.
 [What is a KanBan approach. ]

+Themes emerging iniclude the alternation of abstract and concrete as a suggested learning journey, explored in my journal.
+However this seems to be explored in research on semantic waves with studies of more breadth so it did not seem a good idea to follow that thread in my thesis.
+There was something about the formalisation of this process into graph form which put me off.
+I also realised that the frameworks that I spent a while trying to make accessible and gameful in the design, grouping and theming of their presentation, had strong similarities to concepts of abstract curriculum if explored through a semantic waves lens.
+Curriculum seemed too well a well trod path for a PhD thesis.

+Instead the community elements of the learning experience regained focus during the process of coding.
+There were particularly interesting elements of the learning environment which contributed to notable behaviours.
+The area of in-depth study of learning and wider behaviours in the development of coding.
+Work on roles by Barron  and developed by Roque showed promise identifying helpful roles and reflecting them back to participants.
+Such reflection sessions were not always replicable with a general home education group or other non-formal setting.
+Could this implemented in the design, in the way reflective techniques were implemented in to games.
+Thus making it more playful/ gameful.

 ### What research questions are answered by what data gathering and analysis - and described in what chapter?